cloudartisan/101kg/README.md

 - The script logs in, navigates to the lesson page, extracts the video URL, and downloads it.
 - For multi-part videos (with "Part 1", "Part 2", etc.), all parts are automatically detected and downloaded.
 - Each part of a multi-part video is saved with an appropriate suffix in the filename.
+- Game descriptions including instructions, materials needed, and setup steps are saved as text files with the same base filename as the video.
 - If the video is in `.m3u8` format, `ffmpeg` is required to convert it to MP4.
 - This script is for personal use only and should not be used to distribute copyrighted material.